All change in November

 None of the recent polls suggest that the Democrats will get anywhere near a 2/3 majority in the Senate, but this should not make Trump feel safe.
 Trial or no trial, the House impeachment procedure will prove hugely damaging and, of course, - depending on the strength of the evidence - enough Republicans in the Senate could yet turn against Trump to bring about his removal from office.

 So the stakes are huge.
-If the Democrats gain decisive control of the House, which looks likely, then Trump will face immediate impeachment in the House over his crimes a number of which fall within the broad category of "Treason, Bribery, or other high Crimes and Misdemeanours".
-In addition to going after Trump over his obvious and illegal profiteering in office, the Democrats will be particularly keen to bring down Trump over his star role in Epstein's paedophilia ring.
+If the Democrats gain decisive control of the House, which looks likely, then Trump will face immediate impeachment in the House over his crimes a number of which clearly fall within the broad category of "Treason, Bribery, or other high Crimes and Misdemeanours".
+In addition to Trump’s obvious and illegal profiteering in office, the Democrats will be particularly keen to bring down the president over his starring role in Epstein's paedophilia ring.

 Trump on trial - a possibility after November (Source: here)

-Even if the Republicans retain sufficient cohesion to dismiss impeachment charges against Trump, which would allow the president to muddle-through in the last two years of his term, it seems certain that 2027 and 2028 will be extremely unstable years with Trump rendered a lame duck.
+Even if the Republicans ultimately retain sufficient cohesion to dismiss impeachment charges against Trump in the Senate, which would allow the president to muddle-through in the last two years of his term, it seems certain that 2027 and 2028 will be extremely unstable years with Trump rendered a lame duck.

-Faced with such an unpleasant scenario, it is imperative to consider the question whether Trump would even allow the midterm election to proceed in a free and fair fashion.
-Under practically any other president, such a question would not even arise, because US law gives no role whatsoever for the president in running elections in the United States.
-All powers related to campaign finance, election administration, election security, redistricting, qualifications and contested elections, and voting rights are vested with Congress, various federal agencies, and the state (see here).
+Faced with this unpleasant prospect, it is necessary to entertain the possibility that Trump will not allow the midterm elections to proceed freely and fairly.
+Under practically any other president, such a possibility would not even enter into consideration, because US law gives no role whatsoever for the president in running elections in the United States.
+After all, all powers related to campaign finance, election administration, election security, redistricting, qualifications and contested elections, and voting rights are vested with Congress, various federal agencies, and the states (see here).

 However, Trump is no ordinary president.
 He has already exercised considerable over-reach with respect to elections, including issuing an executive order in March of last year, which tampers directly with a number of areas related to elections (see here).

-For now, however, Trump continues to repeat his Goebbels-like false allegations of systematic vote rigging in past elections as an excuse for increasing his control over future elections, particularly in Democrat-controlled states.
+For now, however, Trump continues to regurgitate Goebbels-like false narratives of systematic vote rigging in past elections as an excuse for increasing his control over - and possibly rigging - future elections, particularly in Democrat-controlled states.
 Earlier this month, Trump said,

 “The Republicans should say, ‘We want to take over, we should take over the voting, the voting in at least many, 15 places.’
 The Republicans ought to nationalize the voting.” (see here).

-Trump has also threatened to deploy agents from Immigration and Customs Enforcement (ICE) to polling stations in what can only be described as a very thinly veiled attempt to deter non-white voters from casting their ballots (see here).
+Trump has already threatened to deploy agents from Immigration and Customs Enforcement (ICE) to polling stations in what can only be described as a thinly veiled attempt to deter non-white voters from casting their ballots (see here).

 Stephen Miller strategises for Trump (Source: here)

-In my view, we should absolutely expect Trump to play dirty if the election result goes against him.
+In my view, we should absolutely expect Trump to play dirty in the midterms.
 Trump cannot be held criminally responsible for any illegal acts committed while in office, so he has very little to lose by challenging a bad midterm election result.

-If Trump tampers with the midterm election, then American democracy will truly hover on a precipice.
-Many ordinary Americans will react with great vengeance and furious anger, leading to serious instability, which in turn will prompt Trump to instruct his ICE Brownshirts to clamp down on protesters.
+If Trump tampers with the midterm elections, then American democracy will truly hover on a precipice.
+Many ordinary Americans will react with great vengeance and furious anger, leading to serious instability, which in turn will prompt Trump to send in his ICE Brownshirts to clamp down on protesters.

 I note in this context that ICE is currently boosting the number of beds in its more than 200 detention facilities from 40,000 to 135,000 following Congress's approval of the USD 45bn ICE budget, which was part of Trump's Big Beautiful Bill.
 The detention beds are supposedly for illegal immigrants, but why so many beds if immigrant detainees are going to be deported anyway?
 Could these beds really be meant for ordinary Americans, who refuse to kowtow?

 Suppose the Supreme Court rules against Trump over election interference.
-Who would enforce the Court's decision?
-Pam Bondi's Department of Justice is so completely politicised that it is unlikely to act.
-Then the US armed forces would be the only institution left to uphold the US Constitution.
+Who would then enforce the Court's decision?
+Pam Bondi's Department of Justice is so completely politicised that it is unlikely to act, so the US armed forces would be the only institution left to uphold the US Constitution.

 Attorney General Pam Bondi (Source: here)

 Which is why Trump's ongoing preparations for war against Iran are quite intriguing.
 Many senior officers in the US armed forces would welcome a little war with Iran, because wars boost military budgets and create promotion opportunities.
-Is the impending war with Iran really about shoring up support for Trump within the armed forces ahead of the midterms, just in case he annuls the election?
+Is the real reason for war with Iran to shore up support for Trump within the armed forces ahead of the midterms, just in case he needs to annul the elections and get away with it?

 The End